 A reader who lives on a busy highway asked, "What makes for a good noise-barrier fence?
 I love my property, but because of its proximity to heavy traffic, I do not have the peace and quiet that I crave.
 What type of fencing is best for blocking road sounds?"

 Yes, our privacy requirements often include relief from external sounds, as well as from sights.
-Here is how I answered this reader's email:
+Here is how we answered the reader's question:

 Noise-Barrier Fences: Factors to Consider

 A fence intended to serve as a noise barrier or "sound barrier" will typically use thick tongue-and-groove boards, in order to form an impervious barrier.
 These boards are nailed to heavy rails, which in turn are supported by heavy posts.
 The operative word for noise barriers is obviously "heavy."
 That is because, as a rule of thumb, mass dampens sounds best -- so fencing serving the purpose of blocking road sounds needs to be heavier than most other fencing.

 For the same reason, masonry walls are more effective at blocking road sounds than even the best wooden fences.
 Walls of earth (called "berms") also make for great noise barriers if you can build them so that they are high enough (which takes a lot of earth).